RJZheng1/Final-Project/README.md

 	1/16/15:
 		Fixed bug with ladder not spawning.
 		Final level not created properly.
 Must fix.
+	1/18/15:
+		Added win/fail states.
+Game will show a victory/failure screen and the player can restart by pressing any button.

 To-Do List:
 Flood-fill to make it so that the map cannot have isolated caves (find good algorithm)